Diagnostics

 Step 2: Show timestamps

-1. Choose Develop > Web Extension Background Pages > 1Password for Safari from the menu bar.
+1. Choose Develop > Web Extension Background Content > 1Password for Safari from the menu bar.

 3. Click Console below the main tab bar.